Graduate Awards

 (Due January 15)

-• Purpose and eligibility: Beginning in their fourth-year, students may apply to co-teach a course with a faculty member in the upcoming academic year (this application should be generated in partnership with a faculty member).
+• Purpose and eligibility: Beginning in their fourth year, students may apply to co-teach a course with a faculty member in the upcoming academic year (this application should be generated in partnership with a faculty member).
 Graduate students serving as co-instructors share in responsibility for every aspect of the course, including syllabus development, teaching and grading evaluation.
 Not open to students on the Museum Professionals track.
 At the time of the course, students must be in their fifth-year of the program or beyond; preference will be given to students applying to teach in their fifth or sixth year.

 • Award specifications: One award may be offered every semester.
 The award is $7,500, to be paid out as stipend, and may qualify the student for a tuition waiver in the semester that the course is being taught.